 Treatment Options in Thoracic Oncology

-- Radiation Therapy: Radiation therapy uses high-energy rays to kill cancer cells.
-It can be used as a primary treatment or in conjunction with surgery or chemotherapy.
-Advanced techniques like stereotactic body radiation therapy (SBRT) allow precise targeting of tumors, minimizing damage to surrounding healthy tissues.
+- Radiation Therapy: This treatment uses high-energy rays to destroy cancer cells.
+Advanced techniques like stereotactic body radiation therapy (SBRT) allow precise targeting of tumors, minimizing damage to healthy tissues.

 Common Questions About Lung Cancer Treatment